TITLE 32: ENERGY

 a) Exempt Concentrations

-1) Any person is exempt from this Part to the extent that such person receives, possesses, uses, transfers, owns or acquires products containing radioactive material introduced in concentrations not in excess of those listed in Appendix A of this Part provided they have been distributed pursuant to a license as described in subsection (a)(2) of this Section.
+1) Any person is exempt from this Part to the extent that person receives, possesses, uses, transfers, owns or acquires products containing radioactive material introduced in concentrations not in excess of those listed in Appendix A provided they have been introduced or transferred as described in subsection (a)(2) or (3).
 This Section shall not be deemed to authorize the import of radioactive materials or products containing radioactive materials.

-2) No person may introduce radioactive material into a product or material knowing or having reason to believe that it will be transferred to persons exempt under subsection (a)(1) of this Section or equivalent regulations of the U.S. Nuclear Regulatory Commission (10 CFR 30.14), an Agreement State or a Licensing State, except in accordance with a specific license issued pursuant to Section 330.280(a) of this Part or the general license provided in Section 330.900 of this Part.
+2) No person may introduce radioactive material into a product or material knowing or having reason to believe that it will be transferred to persons exempt under subsection (a)(1) or equivalent regulations of the U.S. Nuclear Regulatory Commission (NRC) (10 CFR 30.14) or an Agreement State, except in accordance with a specific license issued pursuant to Section 330.280(a).

 b) Exempt Quantities

-1) Any person is exempt from this Part to the extent that such person receives, possesses, uses, transfers, owns or acquires radioactive material in individual quantities each of which does not exceed the applicable quantity set forth in Appendix B of this Part provided they have been distributed pursuant to a license as described in subsection (b)(3) of this Section.
+1) Except as restricted by subsections (b)(2) through (4), any person is exempt from this Part to the extent that person receives, possesses, uses, transfers, owns or acquires radioactive material in individual quantities each of which does not exceed the applicable quantity set forth in Appendix B. Furthermore, any person is exempt from this Part to the extent that person possesses, uses, transfers or owns radioactive material that was received or acquired before September 25, 1971 under the general license then provided by the regulations of the U.S. Atomic Energy Commission (10 CFR 31.4) or the equivalent regulations of an Agreement State.

 AGENCY NOTE: Capsules distributed pursuant to 10 CFR 32.21 that contain carbon-14 urea are only authorized for "in-vivo" diagnostic use for humans.
 Any person who desires to use the capsules for research involving human subjects shall apply for and receive a specific license from the Agency.
 Nothing in this Section relieves persons from complying with applicable Federal and State requirements governing receipt, administration and use of drugs.